NEXT UP ON this.

 ‘It’s a crisis when work no longer feels fulfilling,’ Prof. Leiter says.

 We’ve all been guilty of complaining to friends and family about work, but what happens when this cynicism becomes increasingly vitriolic and self-deprecating?
+That’s when you might be experiencing burnout, a very real condition now recognised by the World Health Organization as an official medical diagnosis.

 It’s normal to feel stressed or tired at times, but when it becomes an unrelenting pattern, a mental and physical toll can start to take place.